rlingineni/Lambda-Serverless-Search/README.md

 The search algorithm powering the system is [lunrjs](http://lunrjs.com).

 #### Limitations
 Remember, this is a poorman's elastic search.
-You have to be cautious about the

 Things to keep in mind:
 - Great for exposing search for sets of new data and existing data (~50,000 records)